aferrero2707/PhotoFlow/README.md

 PhotoFlow
 =========

-The aim of the project is to implement a fully non-destructive photo retouching program that provides a complete workflow from RAW image development to high-quality printing.
+The aim of the project is to provide a fully non-destructive photo retouching program that includes a complete workflow from RAW image development to high-quality printing.

 Here is the general feature (whish)list:

 - Fully non-destructive, layer-based photo editing workflow with realtime preview of the final image
 - Support for 8-bits and 16-bits integer as well as 32-bits and 64-bits floating point precision, selectable at runtime and on a per-image basis
-- Plugin-based architecture: most of the tools are implemented as separate modules that are loaded at runtime
+- Plugin-based architecture: new tools can be implemented as separate modules that are loaded at runtime
-- Tile-based image caching to limit the memory footprint and allow loading images of arbitrary size
+- Allows to load and edit images of arbitrary size, thanks to the underlying rendering engine based on the VIPS library
 - Fully color managed workflow: user-defined input, work and output profiles, soft-proofing, etc...
 - Support for layer grouping and layer masks
 - Support for common photo editing tools: levels, curves, brightness-contrast control, blurring, sharpening, cropping, resizing, colorspace conversions, etc..., all implemented in the form of image layers